gregjhogan/redirect-http-to-https-site-extension/README.md

 Once installed, all HTTP traffic is redirected to HTTPS

-(you may need to stop and start the web app to get it to pick up the applicaitonhost.config changes)
+(you may need to stop and start the web app to get it to pick up the applicationhost.config changes)